josephpalma/josephpalma.github.io/essays/CodingStandards.md

 ### Effective Standards

 The code style I have worked in thus far has been very effective for learning coding concepts.
 When learning Java in Eclipse, we applied Checkstyle, an automated coding standard checker.
-Some examples of some conventions I found most successful for learning:
+Some examples of conventions I found most successful for learning:
   - All block closing brackets need to go on a separate line
   - All methods and classes must be separated by one line
   - No more than one statement per line